smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 Subsequently, we have to follow the same process we followed in the first part of the post.
 We first do partial differentiation with respect to the variables we want to optimize, then replace the obtained value in our objective function and optimize to find the values of $\lambda$s.
 In this case, our $\lambda$s would non-zero for the points which are closest to the margin as well as the points which are on the wrong side of the margin.
 This is because they'll play a key role in deciding the position of the decision boundary.
 Thus, these points would constitute our support vectors in the case of Soft Margin formulation.

+## Kernel Trick
-Now, let us move on to explore the second solution of using "Kernel trick" to tackle the problem of linear inseparability.
+Now, let us explore the second solution of using "Kernel trick" to tackle the problem of linear inseparability.
 Kernel functions are generalized functions which could be thought of as a black box which takes two vectors (of any dimension) as input and output how similar they are.
 Some popular kernel functions used in SVM could be found [here](https://en.wikipedia.org/wiki/Kernel_method#Popular_kernels).

+### Motivation
-Moving on, if you recall the objective function from the previous part, it was:
+Just as a recap, the objective function from the previous part is as follows:

 <center>
 $L = \sum_{i} \lambda_{i} - \frac{1}{2} \sum_{i} \sum_{j} \lambda_{i} \lambda_{j} y_i y_j \vec{x}_{i}.\vec{x}_{j}$
 </center>

-where we observed its dependence on dot product between input vector pairs.
+Here we observed its dependence on dot product between input vector pairs.
 This dot product is nothing but the similarity measure between the two vectors.
 If the dot product is a small quantity, we say the vectors are very different and if it is large, we say they are quite similar.
 Hence, in order to generalize our objective function to higher dimensional spaces (and thus posing the problem of separating data points in multidimensional space), we can replace this dot product with the kernel function.

+### How it Works (Mathematically)
 Mathematically, a kernel function can be written as:

 <center>